quentinsf/IMAPdedup/README.md

     cat folders.txt | xargs ./imapdedup.py -x -s servername -u username -w password -n

 xargs will basically run imapdedup with all the folder names in folders.txt passed as arguments as if you had typed them on the command line. *NOTE:* If your folder names have any spaces in them, you should open the text files in an editor and put quotes around each line that has them.
+Alternatively, you can use sed to do this for you:

+    cat folders.txt | sed 's/^\(.*\)$/"\1"/' | xargs ./imapdedup.py -x -s servername -w pasword -u username -n

 All of this does require you to be running on Linux or a Mac.
-Much harder to do anything like this on Windows, of course!
+Much harder to do anything like this on Windows, of course, though WSL might make it easier.

 ## Accessing the IMAP mailboxes via a local server